MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-policies-policy-view.md

 Use the following tables to determine which Office 365 client policies are supported for individual Microsoft client applications.

 ## Per-user multi-factor authentication (MFA)
 Multi-factor authentication (MFA) is a method of computer access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge (something they know), possession (something they have), and inherence (something they are).
-Learn more about per-user multi-factor authentication link.
+Learn more about [per-user multi-factor authentication](https://docs.microsoft.com/azure/active-directory/authentication/multi-factor-authentication).

 |**Client**|**Android**|**Browser**|**iOS**|**Mac OS X**|**Windows Desktop**|**Windows 10 Mobile**|**Windows 10 Modern Apps**|
 |:-----|:-----:|:------:|:------:|:-----:|:-----:|:-----:|:-----:|